LOADING ...

 He's born in a money family on that rocky shore;

-Outrun every kid a-growin' up 'round Hyde Park for fun;
+Outrun every kid a-growin' up 'round Hyde Park just for

 world was lucky to see him born.

-He away to grade school and wrote back to his folks;
+He went away to grade school and wrote back to his

-He such funny pictures and always pulling a joke;
+He drew such funny and always pulling a joke;

 This world was to see him born.

-He got down by fever and it settled in his leg;
+He got struck by fever and it settled in his leg;

-He the folks that wished him well as everybody did;
+He loved the folks that wished him as everybody did;

 world was lucky to see him born.

-He took his on a crippled leg, he said to one and all:
+He took his office on a crippled leg, he said to one and

-"You changin' racket boys have sure 'nuff got to fall;"
+"You money changin' racket have sure 'nuff got to fall;"

-In senate walls and congress he used his gift of tongue
+In senate walls and halls he used his gift of tongue

-To get you thieves and liars told and put you on the
+To get you thieves and told and put you on the run;

 world was lucky to see him born,